 Group Programs This approach provides the additional benefit of learning with and from experienced colleagues.
 Groups are formed on a first-come, first-served application basis until filled, and sessions are conducted via teleconference.
 Current options include:

-6 months of group supervision for up to 4 participants (90-minute session/month)
+6 to 9 months of customized group supervision for up to 4 participants (90-minute session/month)

-6 months of group supervision for up to 6 participants (120-minute session/month)
+6 to 9 months of customized group supervision for up to 8 participants (3-hour session/month)

 What are the Benefits of Coaching SuperVision?
 "The Coaching Supervision process has high value for both the Coaching Supervisor and the Coach being supervised."
 International Coach Federation.
 CCEU Hours:The International Coach Federation now recognizes Coaching Supervision hours as counting toward the 40 CCEU hours required for credential renewal every three years.
 Please see their site for details.

 Value for the Coach A dedicated environment for customized personal and professional growth.
 Coaching Supervision provides a regular opportunity for coaching and executive development professionals to: